Ironwood Pharmaceuticals CEO T - GuruFocus.com

 On May 22, 2023, Thomas Mccourt, CEO of Ironwood Pharmaceuticals Inc (IRWD, Financial), sold 36,000 shares of the company's stock.
-This recent transaction is part of a series of insider sales by Mccourt over the past year, totaling 364,003 shares sold and no shares purchased.
+This recent transaction is part of a larger trend of insider selling over the past year, with 27 insider sells and no insider buys.
+In this article, we will take a closer look at Thomas Mccourt's background, Ironwood Pharmaceuticals' business, and the relationship between insider transactions and the stock price.

 Who is Thomas Mccourt?

-Ironwood Pharmaceuticals Inc is a biopharmaceutical company committed to the discovery, development, and commercialization of innovative medicines designed to address significant unmet medical needs.
-The company's primary focus is on gastrointestinal (GI) disorders, with a robust pipeline of investigational drugs targeting various GI conditions.
-Ironwood Pharmaceuticals' flagship product, linaclotide, is approved in multiple countries for the treatment of adults with irritable bowel syndrome with constipation (IBS-C) and chronic idiopathic constipation (CIC).
+Ironwood Pharmaceuticals Inc is a biopharmaceutical company focused on the development and commercialization of innovative medicines for patients with gastrointestinal (GI) diseases.
+The company's primary product, linaclotide, is a first-in-class medicine approved in the United States and other countries for the treatment of adults with irritable bowel syndrome with constipation (IBS-C) and chronic idiopathic constipation (CIC).
+Ironwood Pharmaceuticals is committed to discovering, developing, and commercializing breakthrough therapies that address unmet needs in the GI space.

-Over the past year, there have been no insider buys for Ironwood Pharmaceuticals Inc, while there have been 27 insider sells, including the recent sale by Thomas Mccourt.
-This trend of insider selling could be interpreted as a lack of confidence in the company's future prospects or simply as insiders taking advantage of favorable market conditions to cash in on their holdings.
+Over the past year, Thomas Mccourt has sold a total of 364,003 shares and purchased 0 shares.
+This pattern of insider selling is consistent with the broader trend at Ironwood Pharmaceuticals, where there have been 27 insider sells and no insider buys over the same period.
+This could be an indication that insiders believe the stock is overvalued or that they are taking advantage of favorable market conditions to sell their shares.

-On the day of Mccourt's recent sale, shares of Ironwood Pharmaceuticals Inc were trading at $10.12 apiece, giving the stock a market cap of $1,645.891 million.
-The price-earnings ratio is 10.49, which is lower than the industry median of 22.39 and lower than the company's historical median price-earnings ratio.
+On the day of Thomas Mccourt's recent sale, shares of Ironwood Pharmaceuticals Inc were trading at $10.12 apiece, giving the stock a market cap of $1,690.166 million.
+The price-earnings ratio is 10.77, which is lower than the industry median of 22.19 and lower than the company's historical median price-earnings ratio.
 This suggests that the stock may be undervalued compared to its peers and its historical trading levels.

 With a price of $10.12 and a GuruFocus Value of $10.56, Ironwood Pharmaceuticals Inc has a price-to-GF-Value ratio of 0.96.
-This indicates that the stock is fairly valued based on its GF Value.
-The GF Value is an intrinsic value estimate developed by GuruFocus, calculated using historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow), a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of business performance from Morningstar analysts.
+This means the stock is fairly valued based on its GF Value.
+The GF Value is an intrinsic value estimate developed by GuruFocus that takes into account historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow), a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of business performance from Morningstar analysts.

 Conclusion